-Commissioned by the ROH in 1995, this opera house would be occupied between 1997 and 2000 during the temporary closure of Covent Garden.
+Commissioned by the ROH in 1995, this 2,350 seat opera house would have been occupied between 1997 and 2000 during the temporary closure and reconstruction of its Covent Garden venue.

 The main body of the building appears solid, composed of woven stainless steel retaining stones, cabled in a “quilted” manner, and punctuated by deep window openings formed by steel plate.

-The woven stainless steel is a metaphor upon mediaeval chain mail.
-The stone fill reflects the colour palette of the adjacent landmark structures and gives the building its sense of gravitas.
-Seen tangentially, these walls are metallic, yet when seen perpendicularly appear as stone.
-Through tangential lighting, these walls are transformed at night into a filigree of shimmering stainless steel.
-Behind the stone is the main acoustic and insulation layer, and these walls are completed by a 6mm folded steel plate inner wall – a metaphor upon the way we build in London adjacent to the Thames.
-There will be no visible plant or equipment on either the roof or walls of the building.
+The woven stainless steel referenced medieval chain mail.
+The stone fill reflected the colour palette of the adjacent landmark structures and gave the building its sense of gravitas.
+Seen tangentially these walls would have been metallic, yet would appear as stone when seen perpendicularly.
+At night, tangential lighting would transform the walls into a filigree of shimmering stainless steel.
+The main acoustic and insulation layer lay behind the stone and walls were completed by a 6mm folded steel plate inner wall, metaphorically referencing the way London is built adjacent to the Thames.
+The building’s roof and walls were free of visible plant or equipment.